AUTISTIC PRESENCE

 Each month we join on Zoom to explore one or more aspects of the autistic experience in depth, with an emphasis on how we experience autism as women, and how our experiences may present differently from men’s due to gender conditioning.

-In April we’ll be reading an approximately 15 minute excerpt about sensory issues from Looking After Your Autistic Self by Niamh Garvey, published by Hodder & Stoughton Ltd.
+In May we’ll be reading an approximately 15 minute excerpt from Looking After Your Autistic Self by Niamh Garvey, published by Hodder & Stoughton Ltd.

 Audio version will play, and the Kindle version will display simultaneously, for all to follow along.
 Afterwards, the group will open for discussion and sharing.